 If your mission for your blog aligns perfectly with a brand, it can be a great way of reaching that brands audience, promoting a product you love, and adding a new income stream to your website.

 Be careful, though.
 I personally know a lot of bloggers who sell links on their websites to low-quality SEO companies and honestly, that just isn’t for me.
 A successful blogger is an authentic blogger, so take care to find partnerships that are really right for your values rather than just getting the easy money.

 Finally, there are digital products.
 If you get this right, this is one of the best ways to stabilize your income and see real growth.

 Publishing free content on your blog is all well and good, but a course can break down a topic step by step, in-depth, and that level of effort requires being paid for the time and knowledge you put into something like that.

 If you want to go down the route of offering digital products to monetize your blog, use the four-pillar system to find something that is valuable, that serves your audience, would be something your current list can’t turn down and is totally in-line with your website (so if you’re a gardening blog don’t suddenly start selling a book on parenting advice!).

 You can also use your blog to launch a freelance writing business from scratch.

 Hosting on Bluehost

-My site is currently hosted on Bluehost and run on WordPress.
 I’ve used Bluehost as my hosting provider for every blog I’ve ever started (there’s been a few of them!) and have never had any problems.
-Bluehost is great for a cost-effective hosting option that gets your site up and running in minutes.
+For full disclosure, when my page views reached over 60,000 I switched to BigScoots which makes my site faster and therefore better in Google’s eyes.
+For new bloggers, however, Bluehost is a cost-effective hosting option that gets your site up and running in minutes.
 Check them out here for hosting packages for $3.95/month with a free domain included.